-The major in computer engineering includes three areas of special emphasis:
+The Bachelor of Science in Computer Engineering includes three areas of special emphasis:

 - Embedded systems